-- Cystoscopy, which uses a small instrument with a video camera inside your bladder to check for signs of cancer.
+- Cystoscopy.
+Uses a small instrument with a video camera inside the bladder to check for signs of cancer.

-- Proctoscopy, which uses a small instrument with a video camera inside your rectum to check for signs of cancer.
+- Proctoscopy.
+Uses a small instrument with a video camera inside the rectum to check for signs of cancer.

-- A CT (computed tomography) scan, which converts data from different angles of X-ray images of your body into pictures on a monitor.
+- A CT (computed tomography) scan.
+Converts data from different angles of X-ray images of the body into pictures on a monitor.

-- An MRI (magnetic resonance imaging) test, which uses powerful magnetic fields to create a 3D picture of your lower abdomen and pelvis to detect tumors.
+- An MRI (magnetic resonance imaging) test.
+Uses powerful magnetic fields to create a 3D picture of the lower abdomen and pelvis to detect tumors.

-- A PET (positron emission tomography) scan, which uses a small amount of radionuclide glucose (sugar) injected into a vein.
-The PET scanner rotates around your body and makes a picture of where glucose is being used in your body.
+- A PET (positron emission tomography) scan.
+Uses a small amount of radionuclide glucose (sugar) injected into a vein.
+The PET scanner rotates around the body and makes a picture of where glucose is being used in the body.
 Malignant tumor cells show up brighter than normal cells do.

-Stages describe how far cancer has grown or spread outside of your vulva.
+Stages describe how far cancer has grown or spread outside of the vulva.

 - Stage II.
-Cancer of any size has spread to your anus, the outer half of your urethra, or the outer third of your vagina but not to your lymph nodes.
+Cancer of any size has spread to the anus, the outer half of the urethra, or the outer third of the vagina but not to the lymph nodes.

 - Stage IV.
-Cancer has spread to areas beyond your vulva or nearby lymph nodes.
-Stage IVA involves organs near your vagina, such as your bladder or rectum.
-It can also involve fixed or ulderated groin lymph nodes.
-Stage IVB involves organs distant to your vagina, such as your pelvic lymph nodes, lungs, or bone.
+Cancer has spread to areas beyond the vulva or nearby lymph nodes.
+Stage IVA involves organs near the vagina, such as the bladder or rectum.
+It can also involve fixed or ulcerated groin lymph nodes.
+Stage IVB involves organs distant to the vagina, such as pelvic lymph nodes, lungs, or bone.